IMIO/buildout.website/pypi.rst

 ## Before migration

 1. Create an account on pypi
-2. Add your account on your ~/.pypirc file
+2. Add your account on your home linux user folder ~/.pypirc file
-3. Remove old devpi part on ~/.pypirc file
+3. Remove old devpi part on your home linux user folder ~/.pypirc file

 Your .pypirc file should looks like::